hanif-mianjee/Vibecoding-Enhanced-Instructions/milestones/milestone_001_Scafold_chrome_extension_+_vite.md

 ## Description

-Scafold chrome extension in src. create basic files and folder structure. use vite.
+Scafold chrome extension in src. create basic files and folder structure. do not create non-essential files. use vite.

 ---